Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Related Work

 \section{Related Work}

 \xhdr{Measuring Community Governance} Comprehensively measuring community governance is challenging, as data access to moderator actions is often restricted, except for some types of communities, such as Wikipedia \cite{Panciera2009WikipediansAB} and some gaming servers \cite{frey_2019_minecraft_gov}.
-On reddit and most popular social media platforms, however access is difficult to obtain, and, and requires separate permission from the mods of every community to be studied \cite{li_2022_modlogs, li_measuring_2022}.
-In contrast, our method works for every community whose content is public.
+On reddit and most popular social media platforms, however access to moderation actions is difficult to obtain, and requires separate permission from the mods of every community to be studied \cite{li_2022_modlogs, li_measuring_2022}.
+In contrast, by utilizing public discourse around moderators, our method works for every community whose content is public.

 Because of these challenges, many researchers turn to surveys to study governance, sometimes qualitatively \cite{matias_civic_2019}, and sometimes at a larger scale, for instance to quantify harassment of mods \cite{almerekhi_2020_mod_harassment_modeling} or moderator recruiting practices \cite{seering_2022_twitch_moderator_recruiting}.